Michael the Brave 30th Guards Brigade: 1948–1989

+Present

+The General Staff of the Armed Forces renamed the 30th Guards Regiment to the 30th Guards Brigade on 23 February 1990 following the Romanian Revolution.
+In 1995, the unit received the honorific name "Mihai Viteazul" (Michael the Brave) in an attempt to restore the old guard unit traditions of the Romanian Army.
+On 25 July 2001, it became a regiment again, being named the 30th Guards and Protocol Regiment Michael the Brave, then was renamed to the Michael the Brave 30th Guards Regiment in 2006.
+The unit was awarded with the National Order of Faithful Service in 2015 on the occasion of the brigade's 155th anniversary.

+In 2018, it became a brigade once more, being subordinated to the General Staff of the Romanian Armed Forces.

+Units

 Honor Guard Company

 The primary mission of the brigade is to perform the required military honours for the President of Romania, Minister of Defence and foreign leaders.
 It also takes part in events such as the inauguration of a president, military parades, state funerals and military tattoos, as well as the Guard Mounting ceremony at the Mormântul Soldatului Necunoscut in Bucharest.
-Ceremonies for state visits usually involve more than 100 soldiers of the brigade and the regimental band.
+Ceremonies for state visits usually involve more than 100 soldiers of the brigade and the band.

 The company has taken part in ceremonies in Romania, and has represented the country in the 2007 Bastille Day military parade in France, and the 2016 Chișinău Independence Day Parade in Moldova.